 But as I keep healing more and more, moving into feeling better and better, I still feel awkward, and not always on solid footing.

 There is a thing called proprioception, and it’s a sort of sense of yourself within space — a sense of where your body or legs or hands or fingers are.
-It helps you figure out how to move, adjust, and your next move.
+It helps you figure out how to move, adjust, and your next movement.

 Proprioception refers to the body’s ability to sense movement within joints and joint position.
 This ability enables us to know where our limbs are in space without having to look.

 The neuropathy I had from chemo led to some damage to this sense, and I’ve been having to recover it, little by little.
 The amazing thing is, it does recover.
 I can better judge where my fingers are on a fingerboard/frets now.
-I am not so clumsy, dropping things or tripping over things anymore.
+I am not so clumsy, dropping things or tripping anymore.

 And the whole thing, while really literal, feels pretty metaphorical some days too.